pszkotak/openthread/examples/platforms/nrf52811/README.md

 [CLI]: ./../../../src/cli/README.md

-## Logging module
+## Working with the logging module

 By default, the OpenThread's logging module provides functions to output logging information over SEGGER's Real Time Transfer (RTT).

-RTT output can be viewed in the J-Link RTT Viewer, which is available from SEGGER.
+The RTT output can be viewed in the J-Link RTT Viewer, which is available from SEGGER.

 The viewer is also included in the nRF Tools.
-To read or write messages over RTT, connect an nRF5 development board via USB and run the J-Link RTT Viewer.
+To read or write messages over RTT:

+1. Connect an nRF5 development board via with a USB cable.
-Select the correct target device (nRF52) and the target interface "SWD".
+2. Run the J-Link RTT Viewer.
+3. In the Specify Target Device dropdown menu, select the nRF52 device.
+4. In the Target Interface & Speed dropdown menu, select the SWD interface.

 The intended log level can be set using `OPENTHREAD_CONFIG_LOG_LEVEL` define.

 ## Disabling the Mass Storage Device

-Due to a known issue in Segger’s J-Link firmware, depending on your version, you might experience data corruption or drops if you use the serial port.
+Depending on your software version, a known issue in SEGGER's J-Link firmware can cause data corruption or data drops if you use the serial port.
 You can avoid this issue by disabling the Mass Storage Device:

- - On Linux or macOS (OS X), open JLinkExe from the terminal.
+ - On Linux or macOS (OS X), open JLinkExe from the terminal and run the command `MSDDisable`.
- - On Microsoft Windows, open the J-Link Commander application.
+ - On Microsoft Windows, open the J-Link Commander application and run the command `MSDDisable`.

-Run the following command: `MSDDisable`

 ## Diagnostic module

-nRF52811 port extends [OpenThread Diagnostics Module][DIAG].
+nRF52811 supports, with some additional features [OpenThread Diagnostics Module][DIAG].

-You can read about all the features [here][nRFDIAG].
+For more information, see [nRF Diag command reference][nRFDIAG].

 [DIAG]: ./../../../src/diag/README.md
 [nRFDIAG]: DIAG.md

 ## Radio driver documentation

-The radio driver comes with documentation that describes the operation of state machines in this module.
-To open the `*.uml` sequence diagrams, use [PlantUML][PlantUML-url].
+The radio driver documentation includes *.uml state machines sequence diagrams that can be opened with [PlantUML][PlantUML-url].

 [PlantUML-url]: http://plantuml.com/